 The formatting elements, like scene headings, character headings, dialogue, and transitions, are unique to the visual nature of screenplays.

 Because screenplays are used as a blueprint that the entire film crew uses to inform their creative decisions, they must be written in a visual language that is universal in style and format.

-This is, so any person in any stage of production will know what they are reading when they refer back to a script.
+This is so any person in any production stage will know what they are reading when referring to a script.